ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 ## Types of language models

-In the Transformers library, language models generally fall into three architectural categories:
+<span style="background-color: #FFFF33;">In the Transformers library, language models generally fall into three architectural categories:</span>

 - <span style="background-color: #FFFF33;">**Encoder-only models** (like BERT): These models use a bidirectional approach to understand context from both directions.
 They’re best suited for tasks that require deep understanding of text, such as classification, named entity recognition, and question answering.</span>